globalavocado/map-my-article/README.md

 <h2>objectives</h2>

 The map is meant to zoom to the country that is searched for, every time a new search is performed.
 The name of that country is retrieved from the search value.
-I plan to implement OpenLayers3 to animate the map window.
+I plan to implement OpenLayers3 <a href="http://openlayers.org/en/v3.4.0/examples/center.html?q=position">Advanced View Positioning</a> to animate the map window.

 <h2>Technologies used</h2>
 - HTML5